Chicago Anti-Snoring Guards in Lakeview

 Oral appliance therapy to treat snoring should be provided by an experienced dentist.
 Dr. Parrott at Belmont Dental Care work closely with sleep physicians to treat snoring and OSA in the most safe and effective ways.

+Patients with crowns or bridges can be successfully fitted with SomnoDent® MAS appliances.
+Adjustments are made in the appliance to ensure that fragile crowns and bridges are not harmed.
+Patients with crown and bridge work may prefer SomnoDent® MAS Flex that has a soft lining inside and is gentler for your teeth.
 Sufficient healthy teeth are required in order to use an oral appliance.
 Most devices require at least 10 good teeth both upper and lower jaws.
 The SomnoDent® MAS appliances require fewer teeth to be effective.
 Patients with partial dentures may be successfully fitted with the SomnoDent® MAS, as long as there are sufficient teeth on the lower arch for optimal retention.
 The MAS may be fitted over dental implants.
 However, we recommend using SomnoDent® MAS Edentulous designed for patients with no upper teeth and made from either acrylic or flex.
 An edentulous upper splint covers the palate in the same way as a full upper denture secured by suction and made to oppose a lower splint.
 Due to the unique two piece coupling mechanism, there is no downward pull on the upper splint.

 Yes.
 The SomnoDent® MAS features medical grade stainless steel screws on the side of the appliance to provide incremental levels of jaw advancement.
 This optimizes the effectiveness and comfort-level of treatment, as the jaw is moved only as far as required to alleviate snoring and OSA.